bvaughn/react-error-boundary/README.md

 ## API

 ### `ErrorBoundary` component
-Wrap an `ErrorBoundary` around other React components to "catch" errors and render a fallback UI.
-The component supports several ways to render a fallback (shown below).
+Wrap an `ErrorBoundary` component around other React components to "catch" errors and render a fallback UI.
+The component supports several ways to render a fallback (as shown below).

 > **Note** `ErrorBoundary` is a _client_ component.
 You can only pass props to it that are serializeable or use it in files that have a `"use client";` directive.

 #### `ErrorBoundary` with `fallback` prop
-The simplest way to render a default "something went wrong" type error message.
+The simplest way to render a default "something went wrong" type of error message.
 ```js
 "use client";